Minervan Empire

 But this only opened a Pandora’s Box.

-By the year 2050, both the feminist movements and woke movements led to the establishment of women as the dominant sex in society, commanding higher salaries, controlling the majority of political offices, and thereby making the larger percentage of hiring and firing decisions.
+By the year 2060, both fouth-wave feminism had hit its stride. leading to the establishment of women as the dominant gender in society, commanding the higher salaries, controlling political offices, and thereby making the larger percentage of hiring and firing decisions.

-Both men and boys seemingly welcomed the transition, indulging more heavily into the rote work where they could choose their own hours as delivery drivers, operating vacation rentals, mowing lawns, enjoying more time to play and embrace their boyish antics.
+Males welcomed the transition, indulging more heavily into rote work where they could choose their own hours as gig laborers, enjoying more time to play and embrace their boyish antics.

-Women no longer needed male partners to raise children, opting instead to rely on semen purchases through clinics, or through social media platforms.
+Women no longer needed male partners to raise children.
+They could purchase bio-engineered semen tweaked with desired traits.
 Slowly but surely, the role of males in society had become increasingly diminished.

 Rise of the Minervan Empire

-The final wave of feminism was to begin.
+The final wave of feminism would eradicate paternity once for all.

 A “shadowy” group of powerful women in high ranking positions of politics, global corporations, the media, and influential celebrities, had assembled to establish the “The Minervan Order”, based on Minerva, the Roman Goddess of intellect.
 The mission of the Order was three-fold…